Passwords can no longer be considered the only reliable factor for authentication. Consider this:

-Two-factor authentication solution (2FA) for Active Directory user accounts provides added security to users who log on to ADSelfService Plus.
-Each time users log on, they need to enter the Active Directory domain credentials, which is followed by a verification process.
-The secondary authentication happens via codes sent through SMS or email, biometrics fingerprint, Duo Security, or RSA SecurID.
+AD 2FA for user accounts provides added security to your IT environment.
+Each time users log on, they need to enter the AD domain credentials, which is followed by a verification process.
+The secondary authentication happens via YubiKey, smart card, biometric, RSA SecurID, or other factors.
 This ensures that there is no threat to user information, even if someone manages to discover their password.

 When enabled, the SMS and email-based verification method sends a code to the user's phone or email address.
 The user must enter the uniquely generated code in order to successfully log in each time.